safepre/Guessing-Game/README.md

 # Guessing-Game
-Two Player Text Based Guessing Game in C++
+Two Player Text Based Guessing Game in C++.
+#
-Players can be either Human, Computer, or  Smart Computer
+Players can be either Human, Computer, or  Smart Computer.